HIPERFIT/hiperfit.github.com/publications.md

 ---
 {% include JB/setup %}

+* Troels Henriksen and Martin Elsman. __Towards Size-Dependent Types for Array Programming__.
+In _Proceedings of the 8th ACM SIGPLAN International Workshop on Libraries, Languages and Compilers for Array Programming (ARRAY '21)_.
+Virtual Event.
+June, 2021.
+[PDF](/pdf/array21-final-publ.pdf).

 * Cosmin E. Oancea and Wojciech M. Pawlak, __Re-Write Rules for Flattening in Fast Memory the Parallelism of Hull-White Trinomial Pricing__, Technical Report, 2021, [PDF](/pdf/flat_rwr_hull_white.pdf).
 (This is the companion document to the [ARRAY '21 article](https://doi.org/10.1145/3460944.3464309).)

 * Martin Elsman and Ken Friis Larsen. __Efficient Translation of Certain Irregular Data-Parallel Array Comprehensions (Extended Abstract)__.
 In Draft Proceedings of _the 21st International Symposium on Trends in Functional Programming (TFP '20)_.
 Krakow, Poland.
 February 2020.
 [PDF](/pdf/fut-comprehensions.pdf).